diantonioandrea/pacs-second/README.md

 which is designed to handle sparse matrices within $\mathbb{R}^{n \times m}$.

-Sparse matrices can be instantiated with any type `T`, and users can specify an ordering, either row-column or column-row, thanks to the following:
+Sparse matrices can be instantiated with any type `T` that complies with the properties required by matrix spaces.
+Users can specify an ordering, either row-column or column-row, thanks to the following:

 ```cpp
 namespace pacs {